 - Residency "Residency" is defined as time spent enrolled as a student at the law school.
 "Geographic Residency" is defined as time spent at the Concord, New Hampshire campus of UNH Franklin Pierce School of Law. - a.
-Residential Students must: - Spend a minimum of four (4) semesters of full-time enrollment, all of which must be in geographic residency at UNH Law, or - ii.
-Spend the equivalent of (i.) to the extent permitted in subdivision E. ("Residency") of this part. - Complete the requirements for obtaining the Juris Doctor Degree no later than 84 months after commencing the Juris Doctor degree program at UNH Law. - Definition of "Full-Time Enrollment" for Residential Students#- A residential student is enrolled "full time" if the student is: - a.
+Residential Students must: - i.
+Spend a minimum of six (6) semesters of full-time enrollment, including a minimum of four (4) semesters in geographic residency at UNH Law, or - ii.
+Spend the equivalent of (i.) to the extent permitted in subdivision E. ("Residency") of this part. - Complete the requirements for obtaining the Juris Doctor Degree no later than 84 months after commencing the Juris Doctor degree program at UNH Law. - b.
+Transfer Students must: - Students transferring into the residential program may reduce the number of credits spent in residency at Franklin Pierce by two semesters.
+Thus, transfer residential students would spend a minimum of four (4) semesters in residency. - ii.
+Complete the requirements for obtaining the Juris Doctor Degree no later than 84 months after commencing the Juris Doctor degree program at UNH Law or a law school from which UNH Law has accepted transfer credit. - Definition of "Full-Time Enrollment" for Residential Students A residential student is enrolled "full-time" if the student is: - a.
 Registered for a total of at least twelve (12) credits at the end of the add/drop period; and - b.
 The student completes at least ten (10) credits that semester. - 3.
-Definition of "Semester"#- A "semester" is one of two terms in an academic year (fall & spring).
+Definition of "Semester."
+A "semester" is one of two terms in an academic year (fall & spring).
 Each residential semester contains at least fourteen (14) weeks of classes, subject to holidays and vacations, followed by reading and examination periods.
 Enrollment in credit offerings in a summer term or another term outside the academic year is not enrollment in a semester and thus does not constitute residency credit.
-Summer and other term courses do count however towards total credits earned and towards a student's GPA.
+Summer and other term courses do count however towards total credits earned and towards a student's GPA